tracking-exposed/trex/README.md

 ### YCAI

-- Sponsored by the European Commission Ledger project in 2021, Develope by the technical team of [YouChoose AI](https://youchoose.ai) a project by Tracking Exposed.
+- Sponsored by the [European Commission Ledger project in 2021](https://ledgerproject.eu), developed by the technical team of [YouChoose AI](https://youchoose.ai) a project by Tracking Exposed.
 It is listed separately as we **consider YouChoose should develop its own governance**, reach out to us if you want to know more.

 ### Extension package